DesireeEDU/datafun-06-projects/README.md

 1. A guided exploratory data analysis project
 2. A unique data analysis/exploration project

-The goal is to tell an unique and compelling story with data.
+The goal is to tell a unique and compelling story with data.